lumicks/pylake/docs/tutorial/fdfitting.rst

     two_odijk = (pylake.odijk("DNA") + pylake.odijk("protein") + pylake.offset("f")).invert()

-Note how we added three models, and then inverted the composition of those models.
+Note how we added three models and then inverted the composition of those models.
 The parentheses are important here, since otherwise we would have only inverted the offset model.
-For more complex examples, please see the examples.
+For more complex examples of how this may be used, please see the examples.

+For a full list of models that are available, please refer to the documentation by invoking `help(pylake.fitting.models)`.

 Loading data